estatewatch/estatewatch/content/saveourestates.md

 > In general, redeveloped estates do provide more homes in total but they tend to be smaller (1 & 2 bed, rather than the family size homes they are often replacing).
 See the Aylesbury estate for example.

 > Studies have shown that in-fill development on estates can be more effective in increasing density than wholescale redevelopment.
-See the [St Raphael's estate](https://www.brent.gov.uk/housing/new-council-homes/where-we-are-building/st-raphaels-estate/about) in Brent for example.
+See the [St Raphael's estate](https://www.brent.gov.uk/housing/new-council-homes/where-we-are-building/st-raphaels-estate/about), the [Alton estate](/estates/altonarea/) and the [West Ken and Gibbs estate] for examples of these.
 </details>
 </div>